In Kyrgyzstan, an ‘unprecedented crackdown’ on free press raises alarm

 With hindsight, that seems like a prescient move.

-Before the summer ended, state prosecutors shut Kloop down, claiming that it was not properly registered as a media organisation.
-Kloop is appealing the decision.
+Before the summer ended, a court ruled that Kloop should be shut down, claiming that it was not properly registered as a media organisation.
+Kloop, still operating for now, is appealing the decision.

 “They can easily silence us by putting pressure on our children.
 I’m not very good at keeping quiet, so it became clear that I had to stay abroad to continue working as a journalist,” Irgebai, 34, told Al Jazeera in Kloop’s office in central Warsaw.